 Additionally, the impact of religious affiliations, specifically Christianity, Islam, and other faiths (including Hinduism and Krishna consciousness), on students’ attitudes towards examination malpractices is substantial, with Christianity having the most pronounced influence, followed by other religions and then Islam.
 Maternal educational qualifications significantly shape students’ tendencies towards examination malpractices, surpassing the influence of paternal educational backgrounds.

-Moreover, paternal occupations βexert a considerable impact on students’ predisposition towards examination malpractices, both independently and in conjunction with other factors.
+Moreover, paternal occupations exert a considerable impact on students’ predisposition towards examination malpractices, both independently and in conjunction with other factors.
 The type of school attended also plays a crucial role; students enrolled in private institutions demonstrate a higher degree of examination integrity.
 Conversely, the location of the school does not significantly influence students’ likelihood of engaging in examination malpractices.

 Disciplines within the Social Sciences and Sciences reveal significant influences on students’ predisposition towards examination malpractices, as evidenced by their higher mean scores in academic integrity.
 In light of these findings, Research Question Three, which aims to identify the demographic and institutional factors essential for establishing a preventive framework to curb examination malpractices in educational settings, will be addressed in the subsequent discussion of findings.